-Your next step is to enroll in CD-6974.
+We recommend enrolling in CD-6974 the semester you plan to graduate.
 This course is designed to help you finalize your thesis, which includes preparation for the oral defense and Graduate Studies review process.
-If you do not finish by the end of the semester, a grade of RP (Report in Progress) will be posted until you are finished.
+If you do not finish by the end of the semester, a grade of RP (Report in Progress) will be posted until you are finished (Limit 1 year).
 Please register for CD-6974 only once.